wootfish/eli.sohl.com/drafts/wangs-attack-2.md

 starting with $$a_{1,7} = b_{0,7}$$ and ending with $$b_{4,19} = b_{4,30} = 0$$
 and $$b_{4,26} = b_{4,27} = b_{4,29} = 1$$.

-Note that we are 0-indexing our bit indices in all of these constraints, in direct defiance of the paper's 1-indexed notation.
+We are 0-indexing our bit indices in all of these constraints, in direct defiance of the paper's 1-indexed notation.
 This makes for a bit of a hassle when transcribing indices from the paper to our code, but it makes our code itself much cleaner.[^2]

 [^2]: The alternatives would be to either: (1) Use 1-indexed notation throughout our entire script (no thank you), or (2) mix the two conventions, use some naming system that distinguishes between constants that come from the paper and constants that come from anywhere else, and treat constants as 0-indexed or 1-indexed based on their origin (again, no thank you).